bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-tutorial.md

 ## Create a region

-For a widget to appear on a store’s page, it has to be placed in a region.
-Regions are added and removed at the file level by editing a page’s template.
+For a widget to appear on a store's page, it has to be placed in a region.
+Regions are added and removed at the file level by editing a page's template.

-Let’s start by adding a new region called `category_header_banner`  to the template of your store’s category page.
+Let's start by adding a new region called `category_header_banner`  to the template of your store's category page.
 You will use this region to position your widget later.

 In `templates/pages/category.html`, add `{{{region name="category_header_banner"}}}` below the page heading.